i7N3/StratChess/README.md

-# chess-poc ♟️️
+# StartChess ♟️️

+## Introduction 📖

+Welcome to StartChess!
+This player-versus-player chess game combines Vaadin's engaging UI with Spring Boot's powerful backend, offering an immersive experience for chess fans and learners alike.
+It's more than just a game; it's a showcase of modern web technologies in a classic, strategic context.

 ## Overview 🌐

-Chess-poc is an engaging player-versus-player chess game developed as a web application.
-It uses Vaadin and Spring Boot for an immersive and responsive user experience.
-Aimed at demonstrating the effective combination of modern web technologies with classic game logic, this project serves as an educational tool and a platform for chess enthusiasts.

-## Educational Focus and Game Engine Details 🎓

-The focus during development was to prioritize simplicity and clean object-oriented programming.
-The game engine is crafted in pure Java.
-The chessboard is represented as matrix (8x8) and [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
+At the heart of StartChess is a commitment to simplicity and clean object-oriented programming principles.
+The game engine, developed in Java, utilizes a traditional 8x8 matrix to represent the chessboard, and games are managed using the [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) notation.
+This setup is perfect for those looking to understand the intersection of classic game theory and modern programming practices.

-## Application architecture
+## Application Architecture

 ![Application architecture](/architecture.png)
+_The architecture diagram above illustrates the modular design of StartChess._

 ## Testing and Validation 🧪

 Tehre are a series of unit tests to ensure the reliability and accuracy of the game mechanics:

--   Figure Move Validation
--   Board State Validation
--   Game rules validation
+-   **Figure Move Validation:** Tests each chess piece's movement according to the rules.
+-   **Board State Validation:** Ensures the board accurately reflects the current game state.
+-   **Game Rules Validation:** Verifies that standard chess rules are enforced throughout gameplay.

 To run tests, use `mvn test`.

 ## Preparing for Production 🚀

--   **Enable Production Mode:** Add `vaadin.productionMode` set to true in `pom.xml`.
+-   **Enable Production Mode:** Set `vaadin.productionMode` to true in `pom.xml`.
--   **Build Frontend:** Run `mvn vaadin:build-frontend`.
+-   **Build Frontend:** Execute `mvn vaadin:build-frontend`` to prepare the front-end assets.
--   **Create Executable Jar:** Use `mvn clean package -Pproduction` to generate `chess-1.0-SNAPSHOT.jar`
+-   **Create Executable Jar:** Generate `chess-1.0-SNAPSHOT.jar` with `mvn clean package -Pproduction`

 **Running the Application:**

--   The application jar is located at `./target/chess-1.0-SNAPSHOT.jar`.
+-   Locate the application jar at `./target/chess-1.0-SNAPSHOT.jar`.
--   Launch it with `java -jar chess-1.0-SNAPSHOT.jar`.
+-   Launch it using `java -jar chess-1.0-SNAPSHOT.jar`.

 For enhanced execution and logging: